francesco-innocenti/Neuro_AI_Papers/README.md

 [What does it mean to understand a neural network?](http://arxiv.org/abs/1907.06374) by Lillicrap & Kording (2019)

-This paper argues that, like modern artificial neural networks, we should not expect biological networks and their computations to be easily compressible or have any compact description and that we should instead aim at a higher-level of understanding, considering a network's architecture, objective function, and learning rule.
-As they conclude:
+This paper argues that, despite efforts to better understand modern artificial neural networks, we should not expect them or biological networks to be easily compressible or have any compact description and that we should instead aim at a higher-level of understanding, considering a network's architecture, objective function, and learning rule.
+As they
-"*Instead of asking how the brain works we should, arguably, ask how it learns to work.*" (p.
+conclude: "*Instead of asking how the brain works we should, arguably, ask how it learns to work.*" (p.
 7).

 [Deep Neural Networks as Scientific Models](http://www.sciencedirect.com/science/article/pii/S1364661319300348) by Cichy & Kaiser (2019)